Chuan-Peng-Lab/RinDocker/README.md

-# rstudio_docker (working env of the lab)
+# R in docker for the lab

-This repo is to ensure reproducibility of analyses from [Hu Chuan-Peng](https://huchuanpeng.com/)'s team.
+This repo is to ensure reproducibility of the lab.
 This [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) helped us to build and maintain this repo, many thanks.

-The primary purpose of this docker image is to ensure my collaborators can run `brms` across different platforms, so that they don't need to worry about the installation problems.

-This docker image can be used for Bayesian analyses, it includes the following packages: `brms`, `cmdstanr`, `tidybayes`.
-Also, it includes `lme4`, `tidyverse`, `metafor`.
-I will include more packages in the future.
-You can also easily install new packages and save the docker images locally, please see the [tutorial](http://ropenscilabs.github.io/r-docker-tutorial/) I mentioned above.

 ## About docker

 Please see [here](https://www.docker.com/resources/what-container) for why using docker.

-## How to use this docker images
+## How to use docker images

 ### Step 1: install docker